pixeltris/YgoMaster/Docs/Updating.md

 - In the client console run `updatediff` which will create `updatediff.cs` in the game folder.
 - Run a diff against that file and `/Docs/updatediff.cs`.
 Update relevant code throughout YgoMaster based on the changes and then insert the new `updatediff.cs`.
-- After client updates uncomment `ReflectionValidator.ValidateDump()` in `Program.cs` and check the output.
-Then re-comment it, uncomment `ReflectionValidator.IsDumping = true;` and run again to update `ReflectionDump.json` (after fixing any broken code from the previous step).
+- After client updates enable `ReflectionValidatorValidate` in `ClientSettings.json` and check the output.
+Then disable it and enable `ReflectionValidatorDump` and run again to update `ReflectionDump.json` (after fixing any broken code from the previous step).
 - Update `MultiplayerPvpClientDoCommandUserOffset` / `MultiplayerPvpClientRunDialogUserOffset` in Settings.json to fix controlling the opponents hand in PvP (TODO: Provide a tool to do this)

 ## Unity Engine updates